amma-athena/dnd-soup/README.md

 <br>c) analyze texts from one of my favorite podcasts.

-Once I get a better understanding of how this is useful for you, I'll update the readme :-)
+Once I get a better understanding of how this is useful for you, I'll update the readme :-) The project file structure has a python-y datafiles/scripts/venv structure, but that may change in the future OR I'll update this file to let you know how to use it.
+Not sure what the best setup for that is yet.